phil-scott-78/thirty25-old/content/blog/how-i-fixed-roslyn.md

 }
 ```

-I ran the unit test using R# with optimism, and instead of seeing an exception about casting I actually hit the `Debug.Assert`.
+I ran the unit test using R# with optimism, and instead of seeing an exception about casting I actually hit the `Debug.Assert` I suspected.
 Nice!

 ``` console
 ---------------------------